Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Motion

 \textbf{4D space-time} 4D space–time methods represent dynamic scenes as unified spacetime volumes using explicit 4D primitives \cite{duan20244d,yang20244d}, where motion is inherently encoded within the 3D representation itself, eliminating the need for deformation fields \cite{katsumata2024compact}.
 Geometry, appearance, and motion are jointly modeled in a single neural field, allowing density, color, and opacity to evolve over time without explicit motion vectors.
 Formally,

 where $\mathcal{R}_{\theta}$ is the rendering function, $\tau(g,t)$ captures geometric variations such as 4D $\sum,\sigma$ in Gaussian Splatting or color density in NeRFs, and $t$ denotes direct time input (e.g., frame index or learnable per-frame latents).
-The key design choice lies in modeling $\tau(g,t)$: feedforward models \cite{xu20254dgt,ma20254d} decode per-pixel 4D Gaussian vectors via DiT heads, while \cite{duan20244d,yang20244d} instead use 1D temporal Gaussians.
+The key design choice lies in modeling $\tau(g,t)$: feed-forward models \cite{xu20254dgt,ma20254d} decode per-pixel 4D Gaussian vectors via DiT heads, while \cite{duan20244d,yang20244d} instead use 1D temporal Gaussians.
 NeRF-based approaches progress from MLPs to 4D neural voxels for faster rendering \cite{park2023temporal,gan2023v4d}.
-In all cases, motion is implicitly embedded in the scene’s geometry and supervised purely from 2D images, making this paradigm computationally efficient and well suited to recent feedforward 4D generation models \cite{ma20254d,xu20254dgt}.
+In all cases, motion is implicitly embedded in the scene’s geometry and supervised purely from 2D images, making this paradigm computationally efficient and well-suited to recent feed-forward 4D generation models \cite{ma20254d,xu20254dgt}.

 \textbf{Per-frame modeling} Per-frame 4D reconstruction methods treat each timestep as an independent or weakly coupled 3D reconstruction task \cite{cut3r}, producing discrete per-frame 3D representations that are subsequently assembled into a 4D sequence.
 L4GM \cite{ren2024l4gm} generates frame-wise Gaussian representations from LGM \cite{tang2024lgm} conditioned on predictions from previous timesteps, while point-based approaches \cite{cut3r,chen2025easi3r,zhang2024monst3r} adopt DusT3R \cite{wang2024dust3r} independently for each frame to obtain 4D outputs.
 However, this frame-by-frame generation strategy typically necessitates interpolation or post-processing to enforce temporal smoothness.
-For example, \cite{ren2024l4gm} employs a video interpolation model \cite{blattmann2023align} to refine renderings, \cite{cut3r,zhang2024monst3r} apply 2D point tracking, and \cite{chen2025easi3r} incorporates temporal attention modulation to enhance overall reconstruction fidelity.
+For example, \cite{ren2024l4gm} employs a video interpolation model \cite{blattmann2023align} to refine renderings, and \cite{chen2025easi3r} incorporates temporal attention modulation to enhance overall reconstruction fidelity.